SamarjitBhogal/SamarjitBhogal/README.md

 <h1>Hi 👋, I'm Samarjit Bhogal</h1>
 <h3>An aspiring full-stack developer and co-op student at BCIT</h3>

 I have always found myself craving to make things.
-The enjoyment of seeing the product of your hardwork or even collectively with a team is one of the main reasons why I love being a software developer.
+The enjoyment of seeing the product of your hard work or even collectively with a team is one of the main reasons I love being a software developer.

-I am currently at BCIT developing indutry skills and I aim to expand my horizons to learn new technologies and network with lovely people such as yourself.
+I am currently at BCIT developing industry skills and aim to expand my horizons to learn new technologies and network with lovely people like yourself.

 - 🔭 I’m currently working on **A 2D platformer game using SDL2**